peteroupc/colorvalidator/docs/PeterO.ColorValidator.md

 A [second list](https://peteroupc.github.io/html3dutil/colornames.svg) shows the colors defined in the [**CSS3 Color Module section 4**](http://www.w3.org/TR/css3-color/#colorunits), as well as the newly-added name  `rebeccapurple`  .
 Where  `gray`  is part of a name, it can be replaced with  `grey`  .
 Next to the name of each color in the list, the color's HTML notation is shown.

 **What is the syntax for HTML colors?** The notation employed in the list of "Web safe colors" in the preceding section is HTML's way to define colors.
-It’s also known as “hex colors”.
+It’s also known as hexadecimal (base-16) colors.
 Take  `#ff80cc`  as an example.
 The color defined is a carnation pink.
 There are four parts to this example:

  * The  `#`  identifies this code as a color.